samuelcolvin/JuliaByExample/README.md

 TODO:

-* build test script to test all examples â
-* hello world â
-* simple function example inc. some algebra â
-* strings basics â
-* string formatting and conversion â
-* string manipulation â (add regex)
+* add regex to string manipulation
-* arrays â
-* dicts â
-* loops â
 * types
 * read stdin and writing to file?
 * plot